infinite-library/weechat-ongoing/README.md

 Weechat script for automatized downloading of the new releases on XDCC bots.

+I don't think that I'm gonna continue maintaining it because of reasons.
+Using [more up to date version](https://github.com/krbrs/weechat-ongoing) is more recommended.

 To enable it copy the file `ongoing.py` to `~/.weechat/python/` directiry and execute the command `/python load python/ongoing.py`